 Removing the old kitchen sink and benchtop is a very straightforward DIY task that is within the abilities of any homeowner.
 All you need are a few tools and materials, which include a screwdriver, adjustable spanner, reciprocating saw and crowbar.

 To start with the process, disconnect your plumbing and use a towel to prevent water from dripping.
 You can do this with the spanner.
 In case your pipes are corroded, you’ll need to cut them with a reciprocating saw.

 To remove your sink, cut out the edges of the sink with a Stanley knife and unscrew it.
 Once your sink is unscrewed, carefully remove it.

 For your benchtop, check to see if it is fixed to your benchtop with screws and if it is, carefully unscrew it.
 Once unscrewed, you can simply lift your benchtop from the middle using the pry bar and discard it.

 4. Removing cabinets and splashbacks

 Removing splashbacks and cabinets is also fairly straightforward.
 Use the pry bar to remove tiles from your splashback.
 And, for your cabinets, start by removing the drawers and doors.
 You’ll only need to unscrew a few hinges to do this.
-And, use your pry bar once again to remove the cabinets off walls.
+Use your pry bar once again to remove the cabinets from the walls.